harrycresswell/cu/content/getting-started/installation.md

 ---

-There are a few different ways to install cu.css, depending on which flavour you would like to use.
+Depending on which flavour you would like to use, there are a few different ways to install cu.css.

 ## CSS

+Include via a CDN.

 Paste the following into the `<head>` of your HTML: